tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

 ## 1 Preparation tasks (done before the lab at home)

-1. Complete signals timing to display `03.14` value on the 7-segment display.
+1. Complete the signal timing to display `03.14` on the 7-segment display.
 Note that the duration of one symbol is 4&nbsp;ms.

     &nbsp;
     ![segment_timing](../../Images/wavedrom_7-segment.png)
     &nbsp;

 > The figure above was created in [WaveDrom](https://wavedrom.com/) digital timing diagram online tool.
-The source of the figure is as follows:
+The figure source code is as follows:
 >
 ```javascript
 {signal: [